16sheep/module-one-final-project-guidelines-london-web-060418/README.md

 - User can see nutritional data for the recipe.

 - User can choose for how many portions they want the recipe to be for.

+- User can update the name of saved recipes

 ## Contributing